certusone/chain_exporter/README.md

 # chain_exporter
-Metrics exporter and alerter tools for cosmos-sdk
+Metrics exporter and alerter tools for cosmos-sdk.

+[Subscribe to our newsletter](https://mailchi.mp/38ac109a9ab2/certusone) for updates on this project, insights on the upcoming Game of Stakes and more.

 ## chain_exporter